 Section 41(2) of the Act requires the Council Expenses Policy to specify the expenses reimbursement procedures and LGV’s draft policy provides an example of what these procedures may look like.
 The 7 audited councils largely did not capture relevant procedures, such as how claims are processed and who is involved in the process, in their policies or in a stand-alone document.
 Instead, they relied upon staff to share knowledge regarding how things are done.

 While there is no requirement for a standalone procedural document, it would be best practice for councils to have such a document.
-Strathbogie Shire Council developed an to accompany their councillor expenses policy, which they amended following a review by the Victorian Auditor-General’s Office in 2018-19.
+Strathbogie Shire Council developed an expense reimbursement procedure document to accompany their councillor expenses policy, which they amended following a review by the Victorian Auditor-General’s Office in 2018-19.
 According to council governance staff, this procedural document has improved compliance with and understanding of the expenses policy.

 29. Sections 41(2)(c), (d) of the Local Government Act 2020